This article has links to products and services we love, which we may make commission from.

 After enjoying the Giants, head to Gardens Aglow at the Heritage Museums and Gardens in Sandwich (67 Grove Street).

-This is the Cape’s most popular Christmas lights display — so grab your tickets early!
+This is the Cape’s most popular Christmas lights display — they sell out the full season most years, so grab your tickets early!

-Enjoy family-friendly activities, including scavenger hunts and games.
+Enjoy plenty of family-friendly activities, including reindeer scavenger hunts and games.

 Don’t skip making s’mores around the fire and be sure to stop and see Santa while you’re here, too!